-- Canvass views on the value of standalone supervision orders to support family reunification - Gain an understanding of how the duty to 'advise, assist and befriend' is carried out, including implementation opportunities and obstacles. - Obtain views on the contribution of the SGO, its strengths and drawbacks and options for improvement. - Obtain views on the reasons for attaching supervision orders to SGOs. - Canvass views on the impact of the 2014 Children and Families Act and in particular the effect of the introduction of the 26 weeks timescales on practice. - Obtain recommendations on whether there is a need to make the supervision order more robust.
+- Canvass views on the value of standalone supervision orders to support family reunification. - Gain an understanding of how the duty 'to advise, assist and befriend' is carried out, including implementation opportunities and obstacles. - Obtain views on the contribution of the SGO, its strengths and drawbacks and options for improvement. - Obtain views on the reasons for attaching supervision orders to SGOs. - Canvass views on the impact of the 2014 Children and Families Act and in particular the effect of the introduction of the 26 weeks timescales on practice. - Obtain recommendations on whether there is a need to make the supervision order and SGO more robust and make any changes to practice, policy or regulation.

-9 focus groups were conducted in the four local authorities between December 2016 and April 2017.
+Nine focus groups were conducted in the four local authorities between December 2016 and April 2017.
 Two focus groups were held with Cafcass guardians (December 2017) and two with members of the judiciary in May 2018.
 All the focus groups were recorded and transcribed in line with the study's ethical approval arrangements and analysed using NVivo using a thematic framework approach.
 A codebook was developed and piloted.
 The coding of each transcript in the pilot was discussed until the codebook was comprehensive enough to capture important themes arising from the data.
-The icoding was compared to ensure inter-coder reliability.
+The i-coding was compared to ensure inter-coder reliability105.